Lebesgue bounds for multilinear spherical and lacunary maximal averages: Bounds for the spherical average operator Aⁿ

 Then, for each $s\in [r,1]$ we have

-\end{lemma} This criterion is given by Iosevich, Palsson, and Sovine~\cite{IPS2021} by adapting the arguments of Grafakos and Kalton~\cite{GK2001} to a more general situation.
-It is easy to see that the spherical averaging operator $\mathcal A^n$ satisfies conditions (C1) and (C2) .
-Thus, it will suffice to prove (C3), that is the version of this theorem in the case $p_1=\cdots = p_n=1=r$.
+\end{lemma} This criterion is given due to Iosevich, Palsson, and Sovine~\cite{IPS2021} by adapting the arguments of Grafakos and Kalton~\cite{GK2001} to a more general situation.
+It is easy to see that the spherical averaging operator $\mathcal A^n$ satisfies conditions (C1) and (C2).
+Thus, it will suffice to prove (C3), i.e., the theorem in the case $p_1=\cdots = p_n=1=r$.

-To prove this reduced version, we introduce the multiplication of distributions by smooth functions, the push-forward measure, and provide relevant definitions and lemmas.
+To prove this reduced version, we introduce the multiplication of distributions by smooth functions, the pushforward measure, and provide relevant definitions and lemmas.